mariaarnesson/portfolio1-guitars_history-website/testing.md

 2. Gallery Page Images
     - It has been confirmed that the main image on the site is clear and shows up after the page loads.
     - All pictures on the gallery page have been reviewed and verified to be the correct size and on correct place.

+### Timeline Page

+1. Timeline Page Image
+    - It has been confirmed that the main image on the site is clear and shows up after the page loads.

+2. Timeline Page Text
+    - It has been confirmed that the title and text are correct and display correctly and on correctly place.

+3. Timeline Page Circles
+    - The circles are displayed in the correct place - in the middle between one and the other event text.